Why Recycle Electronics?

 Reuse is Preferable, but Don’t Dump Your Junk!

-The NCER encourages reuse of working, newer equipment as the first option for used electronic equipment, and has listed several non-profit and other reuse programs below.
-However, many of these programs are unable to handle broken or severely outdated equipment.
-It is always advisable to call ahead to see if your used equipment meets that program’s needs.
+The NCER encourages reuse of working, newer equipment as the first option for used electronic equipment.
+However, many reuse programs are unable to handle broken or severely outdated equipment.
+It is always advisable to call ahead to see if your used equipment meets the program’s needs.

 Protect Your Data